adayoung/gae-pastebin/README.md

    * `<sdk path>/goapp deploy -application [YOUR_PROJECT_ID] -version [YOUR_VERSION_ID]`

 _Oh, make sure to update static/js/base.js with your own GA user id!_
+_And pastebin/pastebin.go to change the csrf_auth_key as well!_

 ## TODO

- * Enable HTTPS again
- * Loading app secrets from external sources
+ * Loading app secrets/config from external sources
  * Scheduler for deleting old pastes
  * Oops, search is broken too
+ * Enable HTTPS again